sh3boo/sh3boo/README.md

 ### Hello who ever you are ❤, i am ahmed shaban yousef
-#### I am a student at computer science and Artificial Intelligence
+#### I am a studying computer science and Artificial Intelligence
-I am a student at CS cairo university and flutter developer I have a very good knowledge in software engineering feilds and also a great knowledge in data structures ,data base , network.
+I am a student at CS cairo university and .Net developer I have a very good knowledge in software engineering feilds and also a great knowledge in data structures ,data base , network.